zfd-progetti-univr-2021-2022/MentOS/README.md

 make qemu
 ```

-Enable to Buddy System
+Enable Buddy System
 -----------------

 MentOS provides a Buddy System to manage the allocation and deallocation of
-page frames in the physical memory.
+page frames in physical memory.

-If you want to enable the MentOS's Buddy System:
+If you want to enable MentOS's Buddy System:

 ```
 cd build